-KFFL answers some important fantasy baseball questions for each Major League Baseball team as spring training approaches.
+KFFL answers important fantasy baseball questions about each Major League Baseball team as spring training approaches.
 What must fantasy baseball players know about the Cleveland Indians?

 About Nicholas Minnix

 Minnix is baseball editor and a fantasy football analyst at KFFL.
 He plays in LABR and Tout Wars and won the FSWA Baseball Industry Insiders League in 2010.

 The University of Delaware alum is a regular guest on SiriusXM Fantasy Sports Radio and Baltimore's WNST AM 1570.